🧬

 Official measurements, coat, and temperament

-• Coat: Medium length, harsh, close-fitting topcoat with a soft, dense undercoat.
+• Coat: Medium length, harsh, and close-fitting with a soft, dense undercoat.
+It must be weather-resistant to meet exhibition standards.

 💡